mixcore/mix.core/src/platform/mix.queue/Readme.md

 - https://console.cloud.google.com/cloudpubsub/topic/list?projec={projectId}
 - Each Subscription have 1 subscriber only => to have multiple subscriber => create multi subscription
 # Publish Mix Queue
-- Create Publisher for viewmodel to create topic on google if not exist
+- Create Publisher for model to create topic on google if not exist
 ```
  public class ThemePublisherService : GooglePublisherService<MixThemeViewModel>
 {